mrstepanovic/neuro-graph/README.md

 The degree to which two-paths tend to be closed (form a triangle).
 Differs from clustering coefficient only in the way graph nodes are sampled during calculation.
 Clustering coefficient is a more common metric in contemporary network science. [http://pages.stat.wisc.edu/~karlrohe/netsci/MeasuringTrianglesInGraphs.pdf][(more info)]

 * __Local efficiency__ ([Latora and Marchiori, 2001][9]).
+The local efficiency of a node is defined as the inverse of the average shortest path length between all of its neighbors.
+This value ranges from 0 to 1, with 1.0 representing an ideally efficient node.

 * __Modularity__ ([Newman, 2006][11]).
 Modularity is a quality function whose optimization represents partitioned communities, or clusters, or points.
 Newman's method computes eigenvectors over an adjacency matrix, resulting in a "modularity matrix" for spectral analysis.
 Analogous to k-means and k-nearest neighbors clustering.